-Located in Broward County about 30 miles north of Miami, Fort Lauderdale sits on the coast of the Atlantic Ocean with its own stretch of soft sand beaches.
+Located in Broward County, about 30 miles north of Miami, beach-centric Fort Lauderdale sits on the coast of the Atlantic Ocean.
 The area's also home to several museums, shopping districts and places to get up close and personal with nature.

-Located just south of Fort Lauderdale are the smaller towns of Hollywood and Dania.
-Despite its small size, Hollywood still has a large amount of entertainment options and features numerous shops and restaurants.
-Formerly a farming community, Dania is now home to streets lined with antique and collectibles shops.
-Both towns also feature gorgeous beaches, including the Hollywood North Beach Park, where sea turtle sightings are frequent.
+Located just south of Fort Lauderdale are the smaller cities of Hollywood and Dania Beach.
+Despite its small size, Hollywood still boasts a variety of entertainment options and numerous shops and restaurants.
+Formerly a thriving tomato farming community, Dania Beach is now home to streets lined with boutiques selling antiques and collectibles.
+Both locales feature gorgeous beaches, including the Hollywood North Beach Park, where sea turtle sightings are frequent.

-If you're a fan of seafood, you might want to check out some of the dining opportunities in the area just north of Fort Lauderdale.
-Pompano Beach gets its name from a popular fish found in abundance off the city's coast, and it's the site of numerous fishing competitions, as well as the annual Pompano Beach Seafood Festival and the Festival Flea Market.
+If you're a fan of seafood, you might want to check out some of the eateries in the area just north of Fort Lauderdale.
+Pompano Beach gets its name from a popular fish found in abundance off the city's coast, and it's the site of numerous fishing competitions, as well as the annual Pompano Beach Seafood Festival.

-Having (mostly) moved past the days of Spring Break debauchery, Fort Lauderdale is a relatively safe place to visit.
-You still shouldn't let your guard down.
-According to TripAdvisor, automobile burglary is quite common, so make sure to lock your car doors and close the windows all the way.
-Don't leave any valuables in your car, including laptops and cell phones; even loose change should be hidden, since many instances involve transients looking for a couple of coins.
+Having (mostly) moved past the days of spring break debauchery, Fort Lauderdale is a relatively safe place to visit.
+But you still shouldn't let your guard down.
+Vehicle burglary is quite common, so make sure to lock your car doors and close the windows all the way.
+Don't leave any valuables in your car, including laptops and cell phones; even loose change should be hidden, since instances have involved transients looking for a couple of coins.

-Writers also advise traveling in groups at night, especially women and particularly during Spring Break.
+Also, travel in groups at night, especially if you're a women and particularly during spring break.
 Although Fort Lauderdale isn't as popular among college kids these days, evenings can still get a little rowdy.
 Be on guard after dark, and avoid walking around alone.
 Exercise extra caution when visiting the west, northwest and southwest parts of the city.

-If you're at the beach, be sure to heed any warnings about the water and swim near an on-duty lifeguard.
+If you're at the beach, heed any warnings about the water and swim near an on-duty lifeguard.